 Source: Dahou et al. (2015)

-2.2.2 Strain Conservation
+2.2.2 Strains Conservation

 Short-term conservation of pure strains was carried out on solid slant media.
 After growth at optimal temperature, cultures were maintained at 4°C and strain renewal was performed by successive subcultures every four (4) weeks.
-Long-term conservation of purified isolates was carried out in a medium containing 70% skim milk (enriched with 0.05% yeast extract and 0.05% glucose) and 30% glycerol and stored at -20°C (El Ahmad et al., 2025).
+Long-term conservation of purified isolates were carried out in a medium containing 70% skim milk (enriched with 0.05% yeast extract and 0.05% glucose) and 30% glycerol and stored at -20°C (El Ahmad et al., 2025).

 2.3 Identification of Isolates

 The identification of lactic acid bacteria isolates was carried out in two stages.
 The first consisted of testing all isolates using Gram staining (Antônioe et al., 2025), catalase production, and oxidase detection (Mercy et al., 2025).
 Gram-positive, oxidase-negative, and catalase-negative bacteria were selected for further analysis.
-The second stage was based on the search for the morphological, physiological, and biochemical characteristics of the strains.
+The second stage was based on the morphological, physiological, and biochemical characteristics of the strains.

 2.3.1 Determination of Morphological Characteristics

-Macroscopic observation of pure and isolated colonies allowed us to highlight the colony shape, size, color, and appearance.
-Microscopic study allowed us to determine cell shape, size, association mode, and the presence or absence of spores.
+Macroscopic observation of pure and isolated colonies highlight the colony shape, size, color, and appearance.
+Microscopic study can confirm the cell shape, size, association mode, and the presence or absence of spores.

 2.3.2 Determination of Biochemical and Physiological Characteristics